Company bosses question benefits of net zero transition - survey

+(Corrects paragraph 2 to show Zeronomics is the name of the report)

-LONDON, March 25 (Reuters) - Two-thirds of senior company executives believe it is not currently commercially viable to operate as a net-zero emissions business, a global survey commissioned by British lender Standard Chartered showed.
+LONDON (Reuters) -Two-thirds of senior company executives believe it is not currently commercially viable to operate as a net-zero emissions business, a global survey commissioned by British lender Standard Chartered showed.

-The survey of 250 executives by Zeronomics found that a focus on shorter-term returns meant 77% of companies “struggle to justify” giving up reliable revenue from a proven business model in exchange for uncertain future returns.
+The survey of 250 executives, in a report called ‘Zeronomics’, found that a focus on shorter-term returns meant 77% of companies “struggle to justify” giving up reliable revenue from a proven business model in exchange for uncertain future returns.

 “Companies also doubt whether the work needed to transition their organisations will be worth it,” the report said, with 62% of executives believing the expected benefits of transitioning to a lower-carbon business do not outweigh the costs.